playlogo/billig/notes.md

 - Metal structural parts (plates, etc)
 - Plastic structural parts

+All orange parts in the CAD modal are self designed and will be 3D printed!

 ## Electronics - Mains wiring

 I'll reuse the mains cable socket with buildin fuse from one of the kobras.
 I'll then use [this thing:5018395](https://www.thingiverse.com/thing:5018395) to mount 3 Wago 221 connectors to split the incomming mains for the two PSUs.